Articles

 It’s also critical to ensure that you have the correct data and calculate data loading time in advance, as data migrations can take several days.
 If working with sensitive data, establish policies and procedures for masking and anonymization in non-production sandboxes.
 Ensure that sensitive customer data is adequately protected to comply with data privacy regulations and to prevent data breaches.

 (4) Monitor Org Health with Automated Regression Testing: Effective monitoring practices help DevOps teams proactively maintain the overall health of their Salesforce implementations.
-DevOps teams can leverage automated testing frameworks and tools to ensure new changes don't inadvertently break existing functionality or affect system performance.
-This testing approach involves creating a suite of automated test cases that can be executed regularly to verify that system functionality remains intact as changes are made.
+Teams can leverage automation in testing frameworks and tools to ensure new changes don't inadvertently break existing functionality or affect system performance.
+This testing approach involves creating a suite of test cases that can be executed regularly to verify that system functionality remains intact as changes are made.

 (5) Document, Communicate, Track, and Evolve: Document your sandbox strategy, including sandbox types, refresh schedules, data management policies, access control and integration with CI/CD processes.
 Ensure you communicate this strategy to all relevant stakeholders, including developers, testers, administrators and release managers to ensure a shared understanding and adherence to the defined processes.
 Finally, set up a regular review cadence to collect feedback and continuously refine your strategy.